As established by Decree-Law No 75/2008, 22 April, the school leadership, administration and management bodies are:

 At any given moment, the member of government responsible for education can dismiss the administration and management bodies due to an evaluation by external auditors, or after an inspection revealing that the state-owned establishment has been jeopardised, or is in a clearly ruinous state, or where school management has been hindered.

 The general council is the strategic leadership body responsible for defining the guidelines for the school’s activities, ensuring that the educational community is guaranteed representation and participation together with the municipal authorities, where the municipal council exercises its responsibilities in education.
-It is comprised of representatives of teachers, parents/guardians, students, the municipality and local community.
+It is comprised of representatives of teachers and non-teaching staff, parents/guardians, students, the municipality and local community.
 As a rule, general council members have a four-year mandate, with the exception of parents/guardians and pupils’ representatives, whose mandate is two years.

 The pedagogic council coordinates and supervises pedagogical matters, as well as the school’s educational guidance, such as pedagogic-didactic matters.
 It provides student support and supervision and teaching staff and non-teaching-staff's initial and continuous professional training and is exclusively made up of teachers.